I'm sooo not good at torturing so i outsource it to stalin

 I checked the pockets.
 Empty, save for a small pouch of dried herbs.
 It smelled faintly pleasant, probably to keep the moths out.
 He'd put considerable effort into maintaining this.
 It looked like it was still ready to be worn again.
 Not by him, though.
 The uniform was far too small for his frame.
 It would have fit me perfectly, back before the labor camp shaved me down to bone and skin.

 Against my better judgment, I started putting on the shirt and jacket.
-The wool was surprisingly comfortable.
+The fabric was light and comfortable.
 I reasoned that my current uniform was not only threadbare but also conspicuous in an open field.
-But then I reconsidered a full picture of a man with Asian face in a Meiji uniform carrying an Arisaka rifle.
-The Soviets must connect dots to dots in no time.
-So I found a folded cloth to tie it around my shoulders like a poncho.
+But then I reconsidered a full picture of a man with Asian face in a Meiji uniform carrying an Arisaka rifle, and looked around to find a folded cloth.
+I tied it around my shoulders like a poncho, so at least it would provide a bit cover.

 I counted the money I had collected so far.
-Not nearly enough.
+Not nearly enough for tickets and bribery.
 If I could find one of the indigenous hunters, I might trade the bear skin.
 Perhaps for a horse.
 With a horse, I could reach the railway.
 Then I could get to Vladivostok, sneak onto a ferry—

 And then I would be home.